aarondwi/antri/README.md

 3. shared buffers? **no need** (for now)

     * the size should be small enough to fit even in memory of a relatively small machine, and recovery is based on log
-    * currently hardcoded at 50K, for simplicity.
-Meaning, at most you may have 50K outstanding tasks
+    * currently hardcoded to cap at 1 million, for simplicity.
+Meaning, at most you may have 1 million outstanding tasks (also should be really big for most case)

 4. topic? **NO**